rwoll/CS051Proposal/SANDBOXING.md

   4. Add the student to that team.
   5. Give that team access to the corresponding repository.

-With the aid of `teachers_pet`, these 5 steps are automated.
-A `.csv` file will contain the information of the TAs and professors and another file will contain each students information.
+With the aid of `teachers_pet`, these 5 steps are [automated](https://github.com/education/teachers_pet#basic-setup).
+A `students` file will contain the information of all the participating students, and an `Owners.csv` file will contain the names od all the TAs and professors.
 From these documents, `teachers_pet` hooks into the GitHub API to set up all the permisions and complete the sandboxing process.